GregRos/sts-dynamic-start/readme.md

 ## How cards are drawn

 *This section has MathJax math in it, which GItHub doesn't really support.
-You can find an extension to render it for you.*
+You can find an extension to render it for you, such as [this](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en)*

 We give different cards weights depending on: